AndreaSainz/FinalProject/README.md

 - **Logging & Callbacks**
   The `configure_logger` function and `EarlyStopping` class were developed with guidance from ChatGPT for clarity and maintainability.

-- **DeepFBP Class Construction**
+- **Model Class Constructions**
-  ChatGPT was instrumental in turning my custom filtered backprojection and backprojector scripts into a modular and learnable PyTorch class (`DeepFBP`).
+  ChatGPT was instrumental in turning my custom filtered backprojection and backprojector scripts into a modular and learnable PyTorch class (`DeepFBP` and its derivates 'DeepFusionBP, FusionFBP').
 It suggested proper `nn.Module` subclassing, tensor-safe differentiable layers, and forward-pass logic integration.

 - **Code Refactoring & Optimization**
   Provided suggestions for making code more modular, scalable, and readable without sacrificing performance.